linked-art/linked.art/docs/model/base/index.md

 ## Types and Classifications

 CIDOC-CRM, our underlying ontology, is a framework that must be extended via additional vocabularies and ontologies to be useful.
 The provided mechanism for doing this is the `classified_as` property, which refers to a term from a controlled vocabulary.
-This is in contrast to the `type` property described above, which is used for classes.
+This is in contrast to the `type` property described above, which is used for a limited number of core, ontological classes.
 The `classified_as` property is thus a way to be more specific about the sort of entity, while maintaining the core information as the class using `type`.
 Controlled vocabulary entries should not be used with `type`, nor classes used with `classified_as`.

 While any external vocabulary of terms can be used, the [Getty's Art and Architecture Thesaurus](http://vocab.getty.edu/aat/) is used whenever possible for consistency and that it is already widespread in the museum domain.
 The set of terms that have been identified as useful are listed in the [community best-practices](/community/best-practices/vocabularies/) for recommendations, and within the documentation of the model when a particular choice is essential for interoperability.